-Use call center quality assurance solutions training or calibration sessions on a regular and recurring basis to empower your agents to provide better customer conversations based off of customer feedback.
+Use call center quality assurance solutions training or calibration sessions on a regular and recurring basis.
+This empowers your agents to provide better customer experience and conversations based on customer feedback.
 A standard evaluation form, a calibration session, and QA software help to avoid mixed messaging.
-Be sure to highlight where they are performing well and providing constructive feedback on areas they can improve.
+Be sure to highlight where they are performing well and provide constructive feedback on areas they can improve.

 Assign Quality Assurance Ownership

 It’s vital that you have a point person or persons assigned with complete ownership of your contact center quality management process.
 Ensure roles are clearly defined with who is in charge of planning, implementing, and measuring your contact center quality assurance.
 Without this, your organization may not get the full benefits out of the QA program.